xCortlandx/fnvHashFinder/README.md

 These methods provided are what i did in order to find large amounts of asset names, this is a more effective way.
 Mostly Regex.

 1. Word trimming after the last underscore		_[^_]*$
+2. Word trimming before the last underscore		^[^_]+_
-2. Removing generated junk words from old unverified hashes		^...........................
+3. Removing generated junk words from old unverified hashes		^...........................
-3. Translating package names, example of Model to image or vice versa:		model:c_t9_rus_pl_stitch		image:i_c_t9_rus_pl_stitch_c
+4. Translating package names, example of Model to image or vice versa:		model:c_t9_rus_pl_stitch		image:i_c_t9_rus_pl_stitch_c
-4. Direct word attacks aka Dictionary Attack: Create a wordlist by finding all underscores and replace with \n , remove dupes
+5. Direct word attacks aka Dictionary Attack: Create a wordlist by finding all underscores and replace with \n , remove dupes
-5. Using names from previous COD Titles Asset Logs
+6. Using names from previous COD Titles Asset Logs